waynegramlich/Fab/docs/FabJoiner.md

   Collecting all of the fasteners into a bill of materials.
 * Assembly View:
   When assembly views are supported, all of the fasteners are exploded out with a dashed line to connect them all.
-(Not done implemented.)
+(Not even remotely started yet.)
 * Fastener WorkBench:
   The FreeCAD Fasteners workbench is used wherever possible.
+(This may not happen.)

 The basic class hierarchy is:

-* FabJoiner: A profile for a set of related hardware for using a fastener.
+* FabFasten: A profile for a set of related hardware for using a fastener.
-* FabJoinerOption: A base class for the sub-classes immediately below:
+* FabOption: A base class for the sub-classes immediately below:
   * FabHead: The fastener head definition along with counter sink/bore information.
   * FabWasher: washer that is attached on the fastener.
   * FabNut: A nut that threads onto the fastener.
 * FabJoin: A specific instance of fastener that has a start and end point.

+I addition the "public" classes listed immediately above.
+There are a number of "private" classes of the form `Fab_` that are used to implement everything.
+The interfaces to the classes are not stable and can be changed at will by the developers; thus, they should not be depended upon.

-A FabJoiner basically lists a thread profile (i.e. #4-4, M3x0.5, etc), the driver head, associated lock washers, regular washers, nuts, etc.  These are specified as a list of FabJoinerOption's (i.e. FabHead, FabWasher, FabNut, etc.)
+A FabFasten basically lists a thread profile (i.e. #4-4, M3x0.5, etc), the driver head, associated lock washers, regular washers, nuts, etc.  These are specified as a list of FabOption's (i.e. FabHead, FabWasher, FabNut, etc.)

 A FabJoin specifies a FabJoiner, a start point and an end point.
 The first end point is the specifies a point just under the screw/bolt head and any regular/lock washers just below